nilovelez/machete/readme.txt

 == Changelog ==

+= 2.0.1 =
+* renamed the admin.css file to admin_v2.css to prevent display problems to users who have the old stylesheet cached

 = 2.0 =
 * Huge internal refactor.
 Machete modules can now be disabled individually.
 * New Post & Page Cloner module